 By developing its university system, thus keeping younger people in the country instead of trying to leave, Mexico has succeeded in attracting sophisticated manufacturing that requires technical and professional staff, as well as “direct” labor.

 The model that Mexico is following is not particularly new.
 Economic development often begins by encouraging businesses, both national and foreign, to expand in a particular region.
 In Mexico’s case, there is healthy competition among State governments to attract large projects, which has helped bring industries that require significant land and infrastructure to Mexico, such as the automotive industry.
 Mexico, however, is unique among “low-cost” manufacturing countries, due to its proximately to the United States.

 For example, to encourage automotive manufacturing in Mexico, a 2,600 acre “interior port” located in Guanajuato, Mexico contributed to the expansion of the industry in that region.
 The State has built customs facilities, including a railroad depot and a link to the local airport, to help the import/export function for all these companies.
 Other infrastructure in Mexico was constructed, such as toll roads and natural gas lines, to attract a larger base of companies.

 In the last four years, at least 100,000 jobs have been created in Mexico, according to a recent report by Brookings Institution.
 Companies like General Motors, Ford, Chrysler, Honda, Mazda, Nissan, and Audi, have all announced expansion plans with up to $10 billion to be invested over several years.

-Manufacturing in Mexico still has some hurdles to overcome, but if the past 3 years is any indication of future growth, Mexico could be the next China.
+Manufacturing in Mexico still has some hurdles to overcome, but if the past 3 years are any indication of future growth, Mexico could be the next China.